JinnaBalu/infinite-containers/elasticsearch-remote-reindexing/README.md

 '
 ```

-- Lets insert another set of 1000 records with while loop
+- Lets insert another set of 1000 records with for loop

 ```bash
 while ! curl -s "localhost:9200/_cat/indices?v" | grep green; do